mismailbutt/mismailbutt/README.md

 ### 👨‍💻 About Me

-I'm a BS Artificial Intelligence student at UET Lahore, currently interning at Decode Elab.
+I'm a BS Artificial Intelligence 3rd semester student at UET Lahore, currently interning at Decode Elab.
 I like turning ideas into working tools — mostly by pairing solid C++/OOP fundamentals with practical web interfaces.
 My projects so far range from real client work to AI-based applications during my internship.

 - 🔭 Currently working on AI-based applications and a rule-based chatbot at Decode Elab
 - 🌱 Deepening my grip on OOP (inheritance, operator overloading) and starting Computer Vision